aket0r/wifi-battery-status/README.md

 > Rules
 > 1. The application updates data every 5 minutes
 > 2. If the application is running, you will be deauthorized from the browser if you are logged in when the application is launched (the deauthorization interval is 5 minutes) since the application is logging in
+> 3. There is a problem with compiling the icon, for some unknown reason it does not want to be installed on the application.
+You can use the npm run package command to build the application with the icon, but in this case there will be no sound effect that plays every 5 minutes to notify the user that the data has been updated.

 ## Supported OS
 - [x] Windows 10+ x64/x32